ecs36c-sq2023/hw0/README.md

 CMake is:

-1. Open-source - Meanining we don't have to pay to use it
+1. Open-source - Meaning we don't have to pay to use it

 2. Cross-Platform - You can run this tool on any\* operating system.